siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 Use your volt meter to verify that green and black connect together, and red and blue connect together, and that they don't connect to the other pair.
 Typical DC resistance across a winding is about 1 to 5 ohms.
 If you have a Unipolar motor you can just leave the center taps disconnected.

-If this doesn't work here's a shortcut to finding wire pairs for a bipolar (4 wire) motor.
+Here's a shortcut to finding wire pairs for a bipolar (4 wire) motor.
 Spin your stepper motor with your fingers.
 Depending on the size / holding torque this could be easy or pretty hard.
 All you really want from this is to get a feel how the motor spins without any of the wires connected to each other.
 Now that you know how hard it is to spin with your fingers, connect 2 wires together.
 Just pick any two.
 Try to spin the motor again.
 If it feels the same then more than likely these are NOT connected to the same coil.
 Disconnect these wires.
 Connect one of the other wires to one of the first wire pairs you tried.
 Try to spin the motors again.
 This should be much harder.
 If so, you have found your wire pairs.
 Tape these 2 together (not wired but just taped to group them).
 Tape the remaining 2 wires together as well.

-Unipolars are a bit more complicated, but not much.
-To do a series wiring find the outer taps of each coil.
-These are often color coded by convention (see below).
-Using a volt meter to find the resistance across the outer pair.
+Finding pairs in a unipolar motor is a bit more complicated, but not much.
+You want to find the outer taps of each coil.
+These are often color coded by convention (as above).
+Using a voltmeter to find the resistance across the outer pair.
 The resistance between the center tap an an outer tap will be 1/2 the resistance between the outer taps.

 # Power Supplies